 Common Diseases of the Pancreas

 Pancreatitis is an inflammation of the pancreas.
-It is caused when the digestive enzymes from the exocrine pancreas become activated inside of the pancreas, instead of in the duodenum, and start "digesting" the pancreas itself.
+It is often associated with early activation of digestive enzymes in the cells and ducts of the exocrine pancreas, instead of in the duodenum, that start "digesting" (destroying the tissues of) the pancreas itself.
 It usually presents with abdominal pain and can cause nausea and vomiting.

 - Chronic pancreatitis is characterized by chronic or persistent abdominal pain and may or may not present with raised pancreatic enzymes.
 It develops gradually, often results in slow destruction of the pancreas, and can lead to other problems, such as pancreatic insufficiency (see below), bacterial infections, and type 2 diabetes.
 The main causes of chronic pancreatitis are gallbladder disease (ductal obstruction) and genetic risks, which are increased by modifying factors such as alcoholism.
 Other causes include high blood calcium level and very, very high triglyceride level, some drugs, and autoimmune conditions.
-Hereditary chronic pancreatitis results from mutations that affect the secretion of digestive enzymes, such as cystic fibrosis, or mutations that cause early activation of digestive enzymes while they are still in the pancreas.
+Hereditary chronic pancreatitis results from mutations that affect the secretion of digestive enzymes, such as cystic fibrosis, or mutations that result from cellular changes brought on by inflammatory signals associated with repeated acute or chronic pancreatitis.

 Pancreatic insufficiency is not a primary disorder but is secondary to the other causes of pancreatic disease.
 It is the inability of the pancreas to produce and/or transport enough digestive enzymes to break down food in the intestine.
-It typically occurs as a result of progressive pancreatic damage - damage that may be caused by a variety of conditions.
+It typically occurs as a result of progressive pancreatic damage, damage that may be caused by a variety of conditions.
 It is most frequently associated with cystic fibrosis in children and with chronic pancreatitis in adults; it is less frequently but sometimes associated with pancreatic cancer and other diseases that are considered to be "non-pancreatic causes" of insufficiency.

-To find out more about some of the less common pancreatic diseases, visit the web site Pancreas.org: Rare syndromes.
+To find out more about some of the less common pancreatic diseases, visit the Rare Syndromes page at Pancreas.org.